Last Updated on May 6, 2021 by Red Nomad OZ

 I had no idea that at 747 metres (2450 ft) above sea level Tom Price is the highest town in Western Australia.
-I had no idea Tom Price is at the foot of the highest Western Australian mountain with a summit accessible by road.
+I also had no idea Tom Price is at the foot of the highest Western Australian mountain with a summit accessible by road.
 And I had no idea that the town was named for American geologist Thomas Moore Price, instrumental in founding the area’s mining industry.

 Who tragically died only two hours after being told that a rich ore deposit had been discovered in the area.
 But that’s a story for another day …